tim-moody/xsce-local/README.md

 ======================================================

 This repo is a home for files changed by a local installation of xsce.
 Because it is PUBLICLY VIEWABLE it is not recommended to put passwords here.
+However, password hashes should be OK.

+A local_vars.yml file here can contain installation specific overrides of ansible variables.

 It is not a fork of the xsce repository with ansible playbooks, but just the files themselves with enough directory information to indicate where they go in the install.
 It should be possible